SEO – you kind of know what it means, but you really don’t.

 There are lots and lots of ways to market your business online.
 Some are probably better than others, and the strategy that works for you depends on your individual circumstances.
 Listen to the full podcast for more insights, and tune in next week to hear what happens when clients go bad.

-Headline: The Kurt & Kenny Podcast Episode 11: SEO, SEM, and Other Commonly Confused Terms
+Headline: The Kurt & Kenny Podcast Episode 11: SEO, SEM – Commonly Confused Terms